 - Access for All- This training for cultural arts organizations presents information on various disabilities and appropriate practices to help organizations develop disability friendly policies and programs.
 (1-4 hours)

-- Educating for All- This training provides tips for developing lessons and programs that allow all students to be successful in arts learning experiences and explores specific adaptations for including children with disabilities, and includes instruction strategies and classroom management appropriate for all students.accommodations and instruction strategies for including people with disabilities in the arts.
+- Educating for All- This training provides tips for developing lessons and programs that allow all students to be successful in arts learning experiences and explores specific accommodations for including people with disabilities as well as instruction strategies and classroom management appropriate for all students.
 (1-4 hours)

 Workshops can also be designed to meet the specific needs of your organization.